Skip to main content

 Free fatty acids (FFAs) also play a complex regulatory role.
 While acute elevations in FFAs can stimulate GH release, chronic elevation, as seen in obesity, is associated with a blunted GH response to all stimuli, including GHRH.
 This is thought to be mediated by an increase in somatostatin tone and a decrease in pituitary responsiveness.

-Lifestyle strategies centered on improving and reducing baseline FFA levels ∞ such as caloric management, reducing intake of refined carbohydrates, and regular exercise ∞ are therefore essential for restoring the responsivity of the somatotropic axis.
+Lifestyle strategies centered on improving insulin sensitivity and reducing baseline FFA levels ∞ such as caloric management, reducing intake of refined carbohydrates, and regular exercise ∞ are therefore essential for restoring the responsivity of the somatotropic axis.

 The following table provides a mechanistic overview of how key lifestyle inputs modulate the primary regulators of GH secretion.